phyvics/restore-group-bot/README.md

 5. **Set up bot permissions:**
    - Add the bot to your channel as an admin with permission to read messages
    - Add the bot to your group as an admin with permission to send messages
-   - Make sure the bot has permission to forward messages
+   - The bot only needs send message permissions in the group

 ## Running the Bot